kldgleb/algorithms/data_types/stack/readme.md

 | pop  |    1    |   N   |   1  |
 | size |    1    |   1   |   1  |

-Amortized:
-  Efficient solution.
+Amortized - Efficient solution.
-    ・push(): double size of array s[] when array is full.
+    -push(): double size of array s[] when array is full.
-    ・pop(): halve size of array s[] when array is 1/4 full.
+    -pop(): halve size of array s[] when array is 1/4 full.

 Linked-list implementation.
-・Every operation takes constant time in the worst case.
+-Every operation takes constant time in the worst case.
-・Uses extra time and space to deal with the links.
+-Uses extra time and space to deal with the links.
 Resizing-array implementation.
-・Every operation takes constant amortized time.
+-Every operation takes constant amortized time.
-・Less wasted space.
+-Less wasted space.